apache/spark-kubernetes-operator/docs/spark_custom_resources.md

-## Spark Application API
+## Spark Operator API

-The core user facing API of the Spark Kubernetes Operator is the SparkApplication Custom Resources Definition (CRD).
-Spark Application CustomResource extends standard k8s API, defines Spark Application spec and tracks status.
+The core user facing API of the Spark Kubernetes Operator is the `SparkApplication` and `SparkCluster` Custom Resources Definition (CRD).
+Spark custom resource extends standard k8s API, defines Spark Application spec and tracks status.

-Once the Spark Operator is installed and running in your Kubernetes environment, it will continuously watch SparkApplication(s) submitted, via k8s API client or kubectl by the user, orchestrate secondary resources (pods, configmaps .etc).
+Once the Spark Operator is installed and running in your Kubernetes environment, it will continuously watch SparkApplication(s) and SparkCluster(s) submitted, via k8s API client or kubectl by the user, orchestrate secondary resources (pods, configmaps .etc).

 Please check out the [quickstart](../README.md) as well for installing operator.